masc-ucsc/livehd/docs/projects.md

 * Find combinational loops and notified LoC responsible
 * Find cross clock domain and check that it has acceptable patters to cross.
 Allow to be extensible
 * Copy propagation and Dead-code elimination in LGRAPH with and without hierarchy
-* Check LGraph consistency.
+* Check Lgraph consistency.
 E.g: NOT should have same bits input/output edges

 ## Dynamic Power Model